felixnorden/moppepojkar/documentation/git-workflow.md

 `git checkout -b initials/fancy-branch-name`
 *Note: LP convention: Your branch name should start with your initials and then a description of your feature (as above).*

-1. Do work in your feature branch, committing early and often:
+1. Do work in your feature branch, committing early and often, following [the Seven rules of a great Git commit message](#the-seven-rules-of-a-great-git-commit-message):
 `git commit -m "Comment about the commit"`

 1. Rebase frequently to incorporate upstream changes: